KhaledShata/Role2Skills-Stackoverflow-Survery-Analysis/README.md

 Those are some of the questions that our students ask.

-Could you please develop a data-driven solution for our students to answer such questions?
-They mostly want to understand the relationships between the jobs and the technologies.
+We aim to develop a data-driven solution for our students to answer such questions ,  They mostly want to understand the relationships between the jobs and the technologies.